Wyndham City encourages activation of our public spaces – music and public performance are a key part of this activity.

 Busking in Werribee City Centre

-Werribee City Centre has three designated Busking Spots:
+Werribee City Centre has two designated Busking Spots:

 - Busking Spot 1: 133 Watton Street – adjacent to Cuts and Curls.

 Busking Spot pre-booking is required, and buskers must have a busking permit from Wyndham City.

 Ideally buskers should book their busking timeslot 48 hours prior and no less than 2 hours prior to busking.

 NOTE: Speakers must not be placed directly facing shops or at shop entrances.

 Questions regarding busking can be sent via email to email@example.com

 Buskers wishing to access other public spaces in Werribee City Centre for performances or community activities should contact Vibrant City Centres by email firstname.lastname@example.org or by phone on 9742 0905